csiro-data-school/python-functions/_episodes/30-design-recipe.md

 ## Signature

 The signature formalises the process of describing our function's inputs and outputs.
 Let's consider our DNA example again:

+> ## DNA
-> The component acids that form DNA are often represented as 'A', 'T', 'G', and 'C'.
-The amount of 'G' and 'C' in
+> The component acids that form DNA are often represented as 'A', 'T', 'G', and 'C', e.g. 'AATCGCGTTA'.
+The amount
+> of 'G' and 'C' in
 > a DNA sequence tends to be organism specific.
 You've received some sequence data from a service provider,
 > and as a simple test of contamination you want to check its GC ratio.
 {: callout}

-We might write:
+Our signature might look like:

 `compute_gc: String -> Float`